 The Department of Health Sciences offers an on-campus, thesis-based, Master of Health Sciences (MHSc) program that is designed to provide students with the knowledge and skill to undertake a supervised research study in a relevant area of concern, within the broad definition of health.

-Applicants must indicate their areas of interest for a thesis when applying to the program.
+Applicants must indicate their areas of interest for a thesis when applying to the program and must identify a potential supervisor.
 Admittance is dependent on faculty availability from among full-time faculty of the Department of Health Sciences.

 Specializations available within Health Sciences

-Applicants may also choose to complete a specialization as part of their Master of Health Sciences program.
-Applicants must indicate their interest for a specialization when applying to the program.
+Applicants must choose a specialization as part of their Master of Health Sciences program.

 NOTE: Students completing the program as a Full-time student must complete all requirements within six terms (2 years) of continuous registration.
-Students completing the program as a Flexible Full-time student must complete all requirements within twelve terms (4 years) of continuous registration as follows: six terms (2 years) of continuous full-time registration followed by up to six additional terms (2 years) of continuous registration, during which no fees are required.
+Students completing the program as a Flexible Full-time student may complete the program requirements a minimum of three (3) years if the schedule and timetable allow.
+Flex-time students must complete all academic requirements in four (4) years (12 terms).

 Applicants for admission must be graduates of a recognized university, college, or institute as well as show evidence of scholarly achievement.
 Except where otherwise stated in the Admission Requirements of a particular program, degree students must have a four year bachelor's degree or its equivalent with at least second class standing (B) based on their last 20 half courses or equivalent.